JayXT/PerfectSentenceShadowing/README.md

 local mic = {"-f", "dshow", "-audio_buffer_size", "50", "-i", "audio=YOUR DEVICE NAME"}
 ```

-⚠️ For the most problem-free experience it's recommended to use GNU/Linux. macOS and Windows variations are experimental and haven't been tested sufficiently.
+⚠️ For the most problem-free experience it's recommended to use GNU/Linux. macOS and Windows variations have been tested less thorougly.

 ### Usage